 In collaboration with the North End community, A+J Art+Design developed a series of four sculptures in bronze to create an intimate and uniquely North End sculptural gallery.
 North Square Stories melds the Square’s multi-layered history with its contemporary use, to create a welcoming space that is both convenient to use and informative to visit.

 The cycle of sculptures highlights North Square as a small square with a big view of Boston and a big place in history, as well as the site of many intertwined stories about the endless variety of people who have called North Square their home.
-The site specific sculptures are placed in relation to key architectural features around the Square.
+The site-specific sculptures are placed in relation to key architectural features around the Square.
 Each sculpture echoes the character of the Square as a small space looking outwards to a big view.

 A+J Art+Design is a multidisciplinary collaboration between artists Ann Hirsch and Jeremy Angier who believe that public art can provoke and entice while inspiring civic engagement.

 Boston Art Commission and the Mayor's Office of Arts and Culture

 The Boston Public Works Department (BPWD) will be making site improvements to North Square in collaboration with Design Consultants BETA Group, Inc.

 Plans are underway for opening discussions about progress and soliciting feedback and other forms of involvement in the project.
 If you live in the North End and would like to join the Advisory panel, please follow the link to sign up.